kairichard/dotfiles/README.md

 $ lace setup kairichard_dotfiles
 ```

-This only work when you have lace installed:
+This only works when you have [lace](https://github.com/kairichard/lace) installed, to do so use the following command:

 ```
 gem install lace
 ```